• Skip to primary navigation

 Are chocolate chips keto?

 Traditional chocolate chips are not keto due to the added sugar.
 For lower carbs, look for dark chocolate.
 For keto, look for chocolate chips that use a sugar-free sweetener, such as ChocZero or Lily's.
-Try to stay away from the sweetener Malitol, as it can raise blood sugar and cause digestive distress.

 🔪 Easy instructions